A sharp interface Lagrangian-Eulerian method for flexible-body fluid-structure interaction: Numerical discretization

 For each $k=1, ..., m$ shape function in $S_h$, the standard Galerkin approach for the structural subproblem based on Eq.~(\ref{eq:weak_form3}) leads to the following evolution equation for the displacement of a single node:

 in which $\PP_{h}$ is a nonlinear function of $\FF_{h}(\s,t)$ through the constitutive relation as a function of the deformation gradient.
 In our numerical scheme, we also compute the projection of the normal and tangential components of the surface force in Eq.~(\ref{eq:penalty_force}) per unit current area, $j_h^{-1} \F_h(\s,t)$, along the Lagrangian surface mesh.
 This is needed to specify the conditions for the pressure and the viscous stress and calculate the resulting exterior fluid traction $\vec{\tau}^{\text{f},\text{phys}}_{h}$.
-Eq.~(\ref{eq:weak_disc_form3}) is, algebraically,
+Eq.~(\ref{eq:weak_disc_form3}) corresponds to a system of linear equations for the nodal accelerations, which we write as